viswanathan-v/OPENCV-MINI-PROJECT/README.md

 # OPENCV-MINI-PROJECT
-Here,We used OPEN CV python library to access the camera and count the number of fingers in the hands.
+Here,I used OPEN CV python library to access the camera and count the number of fingers in the hands.

 It also displays the image that represents the finger count.